SaulCamsal/django-netflix-clone-main-Yelan-Example/README.md

-# django-netflix-clone
+# django-Yelan (Using Netflix Template)
-A simple full-stack clone of Netflix website using Django.
+A simple full-stack Movie website using Django.

+Tutorial followed:
 ## This project is the result of this [Dev.to](https://dev.to/fayomihorace/build-a-netflix-clone-with-django-part-1-complete-beginner-course-3al3) tutorial [Build a Netflix clone with Django (Complete beginner course)](https://dev.to/fayomihorace/build-a-netflix-clone-with-django-part-1-complete-beginner-course-3al3).

 ## Demo